KKlob/Personal-Portfolio/README.md

    - Start with base tests for containers and add component level tests as developed.
    - Problem with some devices not assigning full window height/width to containers.
 Research proper way to assign height/width
  - refactor text styling to be uniform and easily edited throughout application
+ - Add module for direct message component.
+Easy way for someone to send an email to me

 ## WireFarme